-The Subtle Point is an alternative healthcare clinic providing services to clients in the Denver metro area, Denver Tech Center, Greenwood Village, Aurora, and surrounding cities.
-With recent developments in the healthcare industry both locally and nationally, The Subtle Point is poised to take advantage of the growing demand for alternative medicine services.
+The Subtle Point is an Eastern medicine clinic providing services to clients in the Denver metro area, Denver Tech Center, Greenwood Village, Aurora, and surrounding cities.
 Our clinic provides its patients with a balanced perspective between the conventional medical paradigm and the rapidly growing alternative medical field.

-The Subtle Point offers several treatment modalities that can be successfully integrated with the patient’s current medical regimen as well as helping our patients achieve their maximum health potential and quality of life through Traditional Chinese Medicine including Acupuncture, Cupping, Herbal Therapy, Nutrition, Photobiomodulation, Exercise Tips, Meditation, Lifestyle Counseling, Holistic Bodywork, and more.
+The Subtle Point offers several treatment modalities that can be integrated with a patient’s current medical regimen.
+We help our patients achieve their maximum health potential and quality of life through Traditional Eastern Medicine which includes: Acupuncture, Cupping, Herbal Therapy, Nutrition, Photobiomodulation, Exercise Tips, Meditation, Lifestyle Counseling, Holistic Bodywork, and more.

 Michael Sugiura is a licensed acupuncturist in Colorado and a Diplomate of Traditional Chinese Medicine through the National Certification Commission for Acupuncture and Oriental Medicine.
 I grew up in Denver and earned a Bachelor’s degree in Business Management from Colorado State University.
 Later, after working in finance and hating it, I earned a Master’s degree in Traditional Chinese Medicine at the Colorado School of Traditional Chinese Medicine.